stackhpc/ansible-role-openhpc/README.md

 `openhpc_ram_multiplier`: Optional, default `0.95`.
 Multiplier used in the calculation: `total_memory * openhpc_ram_multiplier` when setting `RealMemory` for the partition in slurm.conf.
 Can be overriden on a per partition basis using `openhpc_slurm_partitions.ram_multiplier`.
 Has no effect if `openhpc_slurm_partitions.ram_mb` is set.

+`openhpc_slurm_dirs`: Optional, default empty list.
+List of paths of existing directories to change to having owner/group `slurm`.
+This may be useful in conjuction with `openhpc_extra_config` (see below) to allow defining programs etc for Slurm to use.

 ### slurm.conf

 `openhpc_slurm_partitions`: list of one or more slurm partitions.
 Each partition may contain the following values: